What Is An Air Balance Report And Why Do I Need One?

 - A balance ensures all equipment is operating efficiently and is not going to overconsume energy.

 - A balance confirms economizers are functioning properly and bringing in the required outside air into conditioned space.
-Doing so to control the carbon monoxide levels in the breathing space.
+Doing so controls the carbon monoxide levels in the breathing space.

 - An air balance also helps to check for any problems missed by contractors and inspectors.